 Schedules & prices

-Please note this is a boat only price, not including flights.
+Please note this is a boat only price, not including flights or local transfers.
 Please contact us for a quote including flights.

 Boat boarding days: The boat departs on a Saturday, if you want to leave the UK on a Saturday, it is only possible to join the boat when it departs from St. Kitts.